- Anatomical terminology

 Sutures of an adult skull are categorized as synarthroses.
 Synarthrosis is a type of joint that, under normal circumstances, is immobile.
 It also doesn't have a capsule or joint cavity.
 Sutures are connected by intervening fibrous connective tissue composed mainly of collagen.
 They form immobile articulations between the bones of the skull.

 Depending on the age and skeletal growth stage, the different sutures are seen at various stages of fusion and ossification.
 The ossification phase can be used for estimating the age of death.
 Where the sutures intersect, bony landmarks like elevations or depressions can be observed.
-Landmarks, such as the bregma and lambda, can be used as craniometric reference points in radiology and anthropological measurements.
+Cranial landmarks, such as the bregma and lambda, can be used as craniometric reference points in radiology and anthropological measurements.

 Many sutures join together the bones of the skull.
 They connect and form junctures with each other.
 Sutures can be further subdivided according to their location into sutures of the neurocranium, sutures of the viscerocranium, and the sutures between the neuro- and viscerocranium.
 The latter are seen on the border between cranial bones belonging to the neurocranium and those belonging to the viscerocranium.